Ronald Reagan’s Real Legacy

-Then along came Reagan in 1981, and he revived the idea of "Christian Meritocracy" and Hamiltonian Federalism again.
+Then along came Reagan in 1981, reviving the idea of "Christian Meritocracy" and Hamiltonian Federalism again.
 And, unfortunately, Reagan’s revival justified and motivated people driven by greed and self-interest, and it led to unchecked greed and corruption again.

 Between the late 1990s and 2001 the impact of the greed and corruption that Reaganism enabled started to become very evident (remember the corporate scandals caused by Enron, Global Crossing, Adelphia, etc.).
-And since then we have learned that because Reaganite Republicans actually served the interests of a very wealthy few, who between 1982 and 2008 had created situations that inevitably led to the horrible economic crises and police-state-like atmosphere we now suffer from.
+And since then we have learned that because Reaganite Republicans actually served the interests of a very wealthy few, who between 1982 and 2008 had created situations that inevitably led to the horrible economic crises and police-state-like atmosphere from which we now still suffer.

-Reaganites will object to that portrayal, of course.
-But, that is because most of them have bought a fabricated image of Reagan that was very effectively sold.
-And, as you will see in Ronald Reagan's Real Record, the television pitch man who sold it had been very carefully and cunningly groomed as a corporate spokesman, and he actually believed in the product he was selling -- which was himself and his corporate, partisan political ideology.
+Reaganites, of course, have bought a fabricated and false image of Reagan that was very effectively sold.
+And, as you will see in Ronald Reagan's Real Record, he was able to sell America misleading and even deceptive propaganda because had been very carefully and cunningly groomed as a corporate spokesman.
+Aand he actually believed in the product he was selling -- which was himself and his corporate, partisan political ideology.
 He had been led to believe he was establishing patriotic, religious values, even though what he sold favored the wealthiest few at the expense of everyone and everything else.

 Now, though, because Republican and Libertarian politicians have been trying very hard to maintain and even enhance Reagan’s image, we should realize they do it for self-serving purposes.
 After all, it is to their political advantage if Americans think of Ronald Reagan as a great president, because it is to their politically advantage to invoke his name, and it makes it easy for them to perpetuate the Reaganite culture and policies, and carry out their corporate friendly political agenda to our detriment.